bhirons/deploy-laravel-nfs/README.md

 nearlyfreesapeech.net lets you create a _MySQL process_ that can then contain multiple databases.
 The term _process_ here is equivalent to your separate db server often founf in typical infrastructure setups, and the DSN name you create is what you will use for the `DB_HOST` config value.
 You can create a process using the web admin pages, and then using the connection info from the MySQL process web admin page, configure your Laravel site to connect.
 See the MySQL section of the FAQ.
 Specifically, [create a process](https://members.nearlyfreespeech.net/faq?q=SetupMySQL#SetupMySQL), [process vs. database](https://members.nearlyfreespeech.net/faq?q=MySQLDatabaseProcess#MySQLDatabaseProcess) and [create a database](https://members.nearlyfreespeech.net/faq?q=CreateDatabase#CreateDatabase).

 PhpMyAdmin is available from a sidebar link in the admin web pages for creating a database before you try to use it with your Laravel site.
 The recommendation is that you create a user for each application for each of your application's database.
 Your application doesn't need to be able to do everything on all your databases, and the nearlyfreespeech directive is to never use your root access to a process for an application to do crud on a single DB.
 Follow this advice.
-Using PhpMyAdmin, create a database, select the database, and then create a user from teh Priveleges tab.
+Using PhpMyAdmin, create a database, select the database, and then create a user from the Privileges tab.
 Then you are going to edit this user info into the `env` file.
 [PhpMyADmin docs are here](https://www.phpmyadmin.net/docs/).

     $ cd /home/protected/laravelproject
     $ nano .env